Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ### 2 - Add your On-Premises Zerto Site

-Click the `Add a website`{.action} button, enter your VPN information (IP address and encryption key), and enter the details of your on-premises Zerto deployment.
+Click the `Add a site`{.action} button, enter your VPN information (IP address and encryption key), and enter the details of your on-premises Zerto deployment.
 Refer to our example screenshot for guidance:

 ![zerto manager add onprem zerto](images/zerto_manager_add_onprem_zerto.png){.thumbnail}